 Governments should consider the health and well-being of their citizens a priority and care must be free and accessible to anyone who needs it.

-It is the EQS (Equality, Quality, Social Responsibility) Model that we proposed in the Manifesto for a Human Rights-based Medicine.
+It is the EQS (Equality, Quality, Social Responsibility) Model that we proposed in the Manifesto for a Human Rights-Based Medicine.

-We declare ‘the right to be treated’ as a fundamental and inalienable right belonging to every member of the human family.From the 'Manifesto for a Human Rights-based Medicine'
+We declare ‘the right to be treated’ as a fundamental and inalienable right belonging to every member of the human family.From the 'Manifesto for a Human Rights-Based Medicine'

-To discuss this model, we met on the island of San Servolo, in the Venetian lagoon in May 2008, with the delegations of the ministries of health from 8 African Countries for the ‘Building Medicine in Africa’ seminar.
+To discuss this model, we met on the island of San Servolo, in the Venetian lagoon in May 2008, with the delegations of the ministries of health from eight African Countries for the ‘Building Medicine in Africa’ seminar.